alexey-kostylev/AGL-2020/README.md

 You can write it in any language you like.
 You can use any libraries/frameworks/SDKs you choose.

-Example:
+##Example:
-Male
+###Male
-Angel
+-Angel
-Molly
+-Molly
-Tigger
+-Tigger
-Female
+###Female
-Gizmo
+-Gizmo
-Jasper
+-Jasper

-Notes
+###Notes
-Submissions will only be accepted via github or bitbucket Use industry best practices
+-Submissions will only be accepted via github or bitbucket -Use industry best practices
-Use the code to showcase your skill.
+-Use the code to showcase your skill.

 ## Implementation
 The solution is implemented in ASP.NET Core 2.2 API.
 It contains a single endpoint that returns an html list of cat names along with a gender of their owner: